 Includes primary feed pump, switch, cooling fan, charcoal filter, flush valve, service valve, and service port.
 The module has compact and streamlined plumbing.
 The cooling fan increases longevity.

-Feed Pump Module B: Includes secondary feed pump (same as in module A), 5 micron filter housing, and power switch.
+Feed Pump Module B:

+Includes secondary feed pump (same as in module A), 5 micron filter housing, and power switch.

-NOTE: If your system came with the optional Z-Ion, the Z-Ion unit will replace the charcoal filter housing in Feed Pump Module A. The photo above, and all subsequent photos of feed pump module A, will look slightly different.
-See Z-Ion installation and instructions on page 17.
+NOTE: If your system came with the optional Z-Ion, the Z-Ion unit will replace the charcoal filter housing.
+The photo above, and all subsequent photos of the Feed Pump Module, will look slightly different.